platform-experience/serviceportal-widget-library/pe-ng-line-chart/README.md

 ## Description

-A simple widget for getting started tracking with Google Analytics.
+A simple and responsive line chart widget built using Angular Chart.

 ## Screenshot